caleb531/personal-website/_pages/projects.md

 title: Projects
 permalink: /portfolio/projects/
 id: projects
+description: Apps and programs crafted by Caleb Evans, coder for Christ
 ---

 This is a collection of projects I've developed in my spare time, including